Skip to main content

 AOSP • Issue #234891

-Deep Research understands the structure and semantics of every log type logcat.ai supports.
+Deep Research understands the structure and semantics of every format — and correlates across them.

 Android Logs